Get Started

 Broken link building and mention reclamation work best as complements to outreach-driven tactics like guest posting or original research promotion.
 They’re less scalable than content-led strategies but demand minimal creative work, making them ideal when your team has research bandwidth but limited editorial capacity.

 Prioritize these tactics early in your strategy when you need placements on established sites without pitching original content.
 They’re particularly effective for newer brands with limited domain authority, since you’re offering genuine value by fixing publishers’ maintenance problems rather than asking for editorial favor.
-Expect a 5-15% success rate for broken link outreach and 20-40% for mention reclamation, depending on your target’s responsiveness and the quality of your replacement content.
+Industry response-rate benchmarks (e.g., Backlinko’s outreach study) put broken-link outreach in the 5-15% reply range and mention reclamation closer to 20-40%, though both vary widely by niche and the quality of your replacement content.

 Interconnected chain links representing strong backlink network and SEO strategy